Lily Ramonatxo

-Lily Ramonatxo (born 24 February 2005) is a French individual rhythmic gymnast.
+Lily Ramonatxo (born 24 February 2005) is a retired French individual rhythmic gymnast.
 She a two-time French National all-around medalist.

 Personal life

 Lily comes from a sport family.
 Her grandfather Eric Koechlin finished 16th in the men's K1 canoe slalom event at the 1972 Olympic Games in Munich, and won a K1 men's team world championship bronze medal in 1973.
 Her aunt Caroline Koechlin-Aubert is a former professional basketball player who represented France, before moving into coaching.
 Her cousin Camille Prigent represents France in canoe slalom, and won a women's team K1 world championship gold medal in 2018, and a European championship gold medal in the same event in 2019.
 She studies Mathematics and Computer Science at the University of Montpellier.

 Career

 Lily Ramonatxo started rhythmic gymnastics at 8 years old after watching the 2011 World Rhythmic Gymnastics Championships in her hometown, Montpellier.
 She began her career with coach Sandrine Cabrera in Montpellier 3M GRS club, before switching with Alexandra Konova when she joined the national youth training hub in the same city.